-

 0 Body

-This puer is pressed in the form of a brick - the most ancient form of pressing tea, carefully packed in a bamboo leaf, which is very pleasant, arouses increased interest and a feeling of respect.
+This pu-erh is pressed in the form of a brick – the most ancient form of tea pressing – and is carefully packed in a bamboo leaf, which is very pleasant and evokes increased interest and a sense of respect.

 Undressing the tea from its “clothes”, you feel a melodic, creeping, sweetish-fruity aroma with a minty chill.